 November 5 – 10: Teachers collect their students’ position papers, so they will have time to grade them before the conference begins.
 See position paper writing guide.

-November 13-14: Students and teachers are in Jackson Hole for the Teton County Model UN!
+November 11-13: Students and teachers are in Jackson Hole for the Teton County Model UN!
 Please see the sample conference program and description of TCMUN structure to get an idea of the schedule for this two day conference (plus pre-conference Sunday reception).